-Navigating unfamiliar places creates anxiety because the tools we rely on—mapping apps, social media, and local signage—don't communicate with each other.
+Navigating unfamiliar places creates anxiety because of a simple disconnect—mapping apps, social media, and local content all work in silos instead of together.

 On one hand, we have wayfinding (mapping, transit & signage) platforms that help predict the where and when of our arrivals, on the other, social media, content platforms, and the physical world inform us on the conditions—the what and how—of our destinations.
 And we are often left navigating the unknowns in between, which are frustrating, especially for disabled and neurodivergent people.